Steps to find cheap life insurance if you smoke

 - An adviser can help you find affordable cover by comparing different options

-People purchase life insurance for the primary reason of leaving money for their families to cover any expenses in the event of their death.
-However, before issuing a policy, an insurance company will determine the risk they will take on by insuring you based on your health and lifestyle habits.
+Before issuing a life insurance policy, an insurance company will determine the risk they will take on by insuring you based on your health and lifestyle habits.
 Whether or not you smoke will play an important role in the premium you will pay.

 How will the insurance company know if I actually smoke?